tsykoduk/greg.nokes.name/_posts/2020-09-16-condos-and-lumberjacks.md

 **With bad drawings**

-AWS loves to say “*AWS is for builders*” and Iopen cannot agree more.
+AWS loves to say “*AWS is for builders*” and I cannot agree more.
 AWS is for builders, but Heroku is for developers.

 Why?